-Middlesex County College welcomes applications from International Students seeking an F1 student visa.
-Students from more than 50 countries are currently attending Middlesex County College.
-International students enrich the educational experience at Middlesex County College in so many different ways!
+Middlesex College welcomes applications from International Students seeking an F1 student visa.
+Students from more than 50 countries have attended Middlesex College.
+International students enrich the educational experience at Middlesex College in so many different ways!

 If you will be applying for a student visa, please review the following policy and procedures for International student applications.
 To ensure you complete all the required documentation, read these instructions carefully and check off each item on following pages as you complete them.